ElectricMolasses/RnR2/RnR2.md

 Knowing this, we can see the value a Linked List might bring to the table, as an indefinitely growing data structure.

-An brief glance at the linked lists structure might look something like this.
+A brief glance at the linked lists structure might look something like this.

 ```js
 const LinkedList = {